nowo-tech/ComposerUpdateHelper/README.md

 - `generate-composer-require.sh` - The main script
 - `generate-composer-require.ignore.txt` - Configuration file for ignored packages (only created if doesn't exist)

+**Note:** These files are automatically added to your `.gitignore` during installation to prevent them from being committed to your repository.

 ## Usage

 ### Show suggested update commands